Brendan Howlin: Early years (1982–1993)

 Howlin contested his first general election at the November 1982 election.
 He ran as a Labour candidate in the Wexford constituency, but despite the existence of a large left-wing vote in the area, Howlin was not elected.
-In spite of this setback, a Fine Gael-Labour Party coalition government came to power and he was nominated by the Taoiseach Garret FitzGerald to serve in Seanad Éireann as a Senator.
+Despite this setback, a Fine Gael-Labour Party coalition government came to power and he was nominated by the Taoiseach Garret FitzGerald to serve in Seanad Éireann as a Senator.
 Howlin secured election to Wexford County Council in 1985 and served as Mayor of Wexford in 1986.

 In 1987, the Labour Party withdrew from the coalition government and a general election was called.
 Howlin once again contested a seat in Wexford and was elected to Dáil Éireann.
-Labour were out of office as a Fianna Fáil government took office.
-In spite of his recent entry to the Dáil, Howlin was subsequently named Chief Whip of the Labour Party, a position he held until 1993.
+Labour was out of office as a Fianna Fáil government took office.
+Despite his recent entry to the Dáil, Howlin was subsequently named Chief Whip of the Labour Party, a position he held until 1993.

 Cabinet minister (1993–1997)

 The 1992 general election resulted in a hung Dáil once again; however, the Labour Party enjoyed their best result to date at the time.
 After negotiations, a Fianna Fáil-Labour Party coalition government came to office.
 Howlin joined the cabinet of Taoiseach Albert Reynolds, as Minister for Health.
 During his tenure the development of a four-year health strategy, the identifying of HIV/AIDS prevention as a priority and the securing of a £35 million investment in childcare were advanced.
-Howlin, however, was also targeted by anti-abortion groups after introducing an act which would allow information regarding abortion.
+Howlin, however, was also targeted by anti-abortion groups after introducing an act which would allow abortion information.

-In 1994, the Labour Party withdrew from government after a disagreement over the appointment of Attorney General Harry Whelehan as a Judge of the High Court and President of the High Court.
+In 1994, the Labour Party withdrew from the government after a disagreement over the appointment of Attorney General Harry Whelehan as a Judge of the High Court and President of the High Court.
 However, no general election was called and, while it was hoped that the coalition could be revived under the new Fianna Fáil leader Bertie Ahern, the arithmetic of the Dáil now allowed the Labour Party to open discussions with other opposition parties.
 After negotiations a Rainbow Coalition came to power involving Fine Gael, Labour and Democratic Left.
 In John Bruton's cabinet, he became Minister for the Environment.

 Leadership contender (1997)

 Following the 1997 general election, a Fianna Fáil-Progressive Democrats coalition government came to power and the Labour Party returned to the opposition benches.
 In the announcement of the party's new front bench, Howlin retained responsibility for the Environment.

 In late 1997, Dick Spring resigned as leader of the Labour Party and Howlin immediately threw his hat into the ring in the subsequent leadership election.
 In a choice between Howlin and Ruairi Quinn, the former gained some early support; however, the leadership eventually went to Quinn by a significant majority.
-As a show of unity Howlin was later named deputy leader of the party and retained his brief as Spokesperson for the Environment and Local Government.
+As a show of unity, Howlin was later named deputy leader of the party and retained his brief as Spokesperson for the Environment and Local Government.